Getting Beyond Rejection

 How discouraging.
 How disappointing.

 But then I have to imagine being in my friend’s shoes.
-If I was her, would I want to change my ways if a friend told me I didn’t need to diet?
-Would I believe my friend if she said I was beautiful just the way I was?
+If I was her, would I listen to advice?
+Or decide to change my behavior?
+Honestly, probably not.

-The hard truth is that we are stubborn human beings who have a sin nature and want to do what we want to do.
-It’s hard to stop a charging bull in his tracks.
+The hard truth is that we’re stubborn human beings who have a sin nature and want to do what we want to do.
+It’s hard to stop a charging bull in its tracks.
+But you have to try.

 Like apples of gold in settings of silver, is a word spoken at the proper time.
 (Proverbs 25:11 NASB)